Guide to California Background Checks

 The Investigative Consumer Reporting Agency Act (ICRAA)

-Summary: The ICRAA, codified in California Civil Code §§1786–§1786.640, parallels the federal FCRA but adds certain requirements that must be followed in California.
-Under the ICRAA, CRAs may not generally provide background reports that include, for example, convictions older than 7 years or charges or arrests that did not lead to convictions, or any sealed, dismissed, or expunged convictions.
+Summary: The ICRAA, codified in California Civil Code §§1786.10–§1786.640, parallels the federal FCRA but adds certain requirements that must be followed in California.
+Under the ICRAA, CRAs may not generally provide background reports that include, for example, convictions older than seven years, charges or arrests not leading to convictions, or any sealed, dismissed, or expunged convictions.
 Reports may include pending criminal cases.
 These restrictions generally apply regardless of the expected salary for the position.
 See law.

 California Labor Code § 432.7